top of page

 How was the overall atmosphere?

 Everything from the room, to the people, to the music can create the overall atmosphere for you.
 Jiu Jitsu can be awkward to those who have never grappled before.
-After all how often is it you find yourself in between another person's legs for combative purposes.
 Never-the-less it should be a fun and exciting experience.
 Starting Jiu Jitsu is when you find an entire new realm of personal growth and potential you never thought to exist.
 If the vibe of the place isn't quite there it should be apparent.
-Maybe the music is weird, you feel out of place with the instructor and students, or you just simply don't connect.
+Maybe you feel out of place with the instructor and students, or you just simply don't connect.
 Yet another reason to feel out a couple of other schools to compare vibes.

 *Photo taken at 10th Planet San Antonio by Cody Wood*